-you should learn being concise in your writing
+you should be concise in your writing

 reflecting this portfolio